wp-plugins/the-holiday-calendar/readme.txt

 == Changelog ==
 = 1.6 =
-* Events pages now have the same appearance as any other page
+* Event pages now have the same appearance as any other page

 = 1.5.1 =
 * When no events, an error occured.
 Fixed now